Gepids: Kingdom of the Gepids

-In an attempt to take advantage of the death of Theodoric the Great in 526, the Gepids invaded the region of Sirmium in 528 or 530, but Vitiges defeated them.
+In an attempt to take advantage of the death of Theodoric the Great in 526, the Gepids invaded the region of Sirmium in 528 or 530, but the Ostrogoths under Vitiges defeated them.

-The Gepids reached the zenith of their power after 537, settling in the rich area around Singidunum (today's Belgrade).
-For a short time, the city of Sirmium (present-day Sremska Mitrovica) was the center of the Gepid State and the king Cunimund minted golden coins in it.
-Justinian I, angered by their expansion, made an alliance with the Lombards, who, under King Alboin, dealt a disastrous defeat on the Gepids in 552.
-After the Battle of Asfeld, Alboin had a drinking cup made from the skull of Cunimund.
+The Gepids reached the height of their power after 537, settling in the rich area around Singidunum (today's Belgrade).
+For a short time, the city of Sirmium (present-day Sremska Mitrovica) was the center of the Gepid State, and King Cunimund minted golden coins there.
 In 539, most of the Byzantine army was in Persia, so the Gepids and Heruls plundered Moesia, killing magister militum Calluc, while the Frankish king Theudebert I raided Northern Italy.
-According to Jordanes, the clashes were the bloodiest since Attila, and the Romans were obliged to pay heavy taxes and recognize new Gepid occupation zones.
-Thurisind, new king of Gepidia attempted to expel the Lombards from Pannonia, and both peoples asked for help from the Byzantines.
-Justinian I sent his army against the Gepids, however it was routed on the way by the Herulians and the sides signed a two-year truce.
-Revenging what he felt as a betrayal, Thurisind made an alliance with the Kutrigurs who devastated Moesia before end of the armistice.
-The Langobard and Roman army joined together and defeated the Gepids in 551.
-In the battle, Audoin's son, Alboin killed Thurisind's son, Turismod.
+According to Jordanes, the fighting was the bloodiest since the time of Attila, and the Romans were forced to pay heavy taxes and recognize new zones of Gepid occupation.
+Thurisind, the new king of Gepids, attempted to drive the Lombards out of Pannonia, and both peoples asked the Byzantines for help.
+Justinian I sent his army against the Gepids, but was routed along the way by the Heruli and the parties signed a two-year truce.
+To avenge what he considered a betrayal, Thurisind entered into an alliance with the Kutrigurs and Sclaveni, whom he ferried across the Danube to ravage Byzantine Illyricum and Moesia, before the truce expired and probably before the Gepids were ready to wage a new conflict.